hyperform-dev/hyperform/README.md

 ### FAQ

+**Where are functions deployed to?**

+* On AWS: To AWS Lambda
+* On Google Cloud: To Google Cloud Functions

 **Where does deployment happen?**

 It's a client-side tool, so on your computer.
 It uses the credentials it finds in `hyperform.json`